alvivar/bite/README.md

 **#g** sends you the value.

-    #g parentKey.childKey
+    #g parent.child
-    > Value changed because some client set parentKey.childKey to something
+    > Value changed because some client set parent.child to something

 **#j** sends you the key and the value as JSON.

-    #j parentKey.childKey
+    #j parent.child
-    > { "childKey" : "Value changed because some client set parentKey.childKey to something" }
+    > { "data" : "Value changed because some client set parent.child.data to something" }

+**#b** sends you just the key and the value separated by space.

+    #b parent.child
+    > id Value changed because some client set parent.child.data.id to something

-^ If you subscribe to **parentKey.childKey** you will also receive updates from children in dot key notations, like **somekey.subkey.other**, but no from parents like **parentKey**.
+^ If you subscribe to **parent.child** you will also receive updates from the children in dot key notation, like **parent.child.data.id**.

 ## C# Library